 How often should I meet with my advisor?

 This is up to you.
 Many students approach their advisors to talk about summer opportunities, quarterly research opportunities, and post-graduation opportunities.
-Also many advisors typically oversee independent directed readings and are resources for class research papers.
+Many advisors also typically oversee independent directed readings and are resources for class research papers.

 For questions regarding the B.A. program, Research Honors Program or finding an advisor, make an appointment with the undergraduate program administrator, Stephanie Burbank, or call 723-1608.
 Her office is in Encina Hall West, Room 100.